Amanda J. Shaw

 J.D., University of Georgia

-Shaw earned her Juris Doctor at the University of Georgia.
-While in law school, she participated in a Global Externship Overseas at the Kingdom of Cambodia’s Ministry of Culture and Fine Arts’ Department of Antiquities, during which time she researched international practices and presented proposals for the export and trade of Cambodian cultural property.
-She also interned at the Athens-Clarke County Attorney’s Office, and was an active member of the Business Negotiations Team at Georgia Law, winning accolades as both a regional and national finalist during the 2012-2013 ABA Law Student Division’s Negotiation Competition.
+Shaw earned her Juris Doctor from UGA.
+While in law school, she participated in a Global Externship Overseas at the Department of Antiquities for the Kingdom of Cambodia Ministry of Culture and Fine Arts, where she researched international practices and presented proposals for the export and trade of Cambodian cultural property.
+She also interned at the Athens-Clarke County Attorney’s Office and was an active member of the school's Business Negotiations Team, winning accolades as both a regional and national finalist during the 2012-13 ABA Law Student Division’s Negotiation Competition.

 Shaw earned her bachelor’s degree in art history from Florida State University, where she focused on Asian arts and participated in the Avant-Garde Art in Paris summer program.
 Before entering law school, she spent five years working as a high school English teacher in Japan, where she developed curricula emphasizing cross-cultural exchange and ran training programs designed to help non-native Japanese teachers adapt to living and teaching there.
 While in Japan, Shaw studied Japanese law and policy at Meiji University’s Law in Japan program in Tokyo.